-Non-Consensual Sexual Contact (or attempts to commit same) Non-Consensual Sexual Contact is: □ any intentional sexual touching,
+-Consensual Sexual Contact (of attempts to commit same) any intentional sexual touching,

-□ with any object or body part,
+with any object or body part,

-\Box by any person upon any person,
+by any person upon any person,

-□ without consent.
+without consent.

-Sexual Contact includes but is not limited to: intentional contact with intimate parts of another, causing another to touch one's intimate parts, or disrobing or exposure of another without permission.
-Intimate parts may include the breasts, genitals, buttocks, groin, mouth, or any other part of the body that is touched in a sexual manner.
+ntact includes but is not limited to: intentional contact with intimate parts of another, causing another to touch one's intimate parts, or disrobing or of another without permission.
+Intimate parts may include the breasts, genitals, buttocks, groin, mouth, or any other part of the body that is touched manner.

-4. Non-Consensual Sexual Penetration (or attempts to commit same) Non-Consensual Sexual Penetration is: □ any sexual penetration,
+onsensual Sexual Penetration (or attempts to commit same) -Consensual Sexual Penetration is: any sexual penetration,

-□ with any object or body part,
+with any object or body part,

-\Box by any person upon any person,
+by any person upon any person,

-□ without consent.
-Sexual penetration includes but is not limited to: vaginal penetration by a penis, object, tongue or finger; anal penetration by a penis, object, tongue, or finger; and oral copulation (mouth to genital contact or genital to mouth contact), no matter how slight the penetration or contact.
+• without consent. netration includes but is not limited to: vaginal penetration by a penis, object, tongue or finger; anal penetration by a penis, object, tongue, or loral copulation (mouth to genital contact or genital to mouth contact), no matter how slight the penetration or contact.